 No matter how much you’ve worked on your shooting script, and how prepared you are for shooting the scene, there is always something that can go wrong and that you can miss.

 The master shot technique comes to the rescue in such cases.

-The master scene method is one of the films directing fundamentals techniques that began during the silent movies in the ’20s.
-It was a time when video editing wasn’t as easy as it is now.
-It means to shoot the whole scene in one long take in a wide-angle with all its essential elements, and then you can move on to shoot the coverage shots like the over the shoulder, medium shots, close-ups, etc. That way, in the editing room, if you find you missed a shot, you can go to this cover shot (the master shot) to the rescue.
+The master scene method (also known as the master shot in film) is One of the most fundamentals and common ways of shooting a scene.
+Basically what it means is that you start the shooting of each scene by shooting the whole scene in one long take in a wide-angle with all its essential elements.
+Then you can move on to shoot the coverage shots like the over the shoulder, medium shots, close-ups, etc. That way, in the editing room, if you find you missed a shot, you can use this cover shot (the master shot) to the rescue.

 When shooting a scene in a room, the master shot will usually be in the opposite corner.
 If you are shooting outside, just look for the farthest spot to cover everything in the shot.